Partridge in a Pear Tree

 What was the most challenging part of the brief?

-What part of the brief did you enjoy the most?
+What part of the collaboration did you enjoy the most?